-For more information, see the Advanced Graph Notebook Example
+For more information, see the Advanced model serving graph notebook example

 You can use any Python function by specifying the handler name (e.g. handler=json.dumps).
 The function is triggered with the event.body as the first argument, and its result is passed to the next step.